richardkwo/bayesian-echo-chamber/README.md

 ### Datasets

 The conversation data is read from the [TalkBank xml](https://talkbank.org/software/) format.
-A conversation consists of several utterances, with each utterance described with the following files: speaker, content, start time and end time, which looks like the snippet below.
+A conversation consists of several utterances, with each utterance described with the following entities: speaker, content, start time and end time, which looks like the snippet below.

 ``` xml
 <u who="Juror 7" uID="#7">